I hadn’t seen Paul and Jane in over four years.

 I often feel that the “rawness” of travel can lead to instant lifelong friends.
 You meet someone once and, in an instant, feel like you’ve known them for years.
 As fellow travelers, we already have common bonds that make friendship between us more likely.
 That doesn’t mean we all become the best of friends, of course, but I think traveling removes all our baggage and our history that we often carry around.

 My journeys through the world have made me many close and lifelong friends.
 People from La Tomatina.
 Friends from Ios.
 Friends like Paul and Jane.
 Friends from my time in Bangkok.
 Friends who I haven’t seen in years but send me invitations to their wedding.

-Yet now I’m leaving Copenhagen, having just spent the last 5 days with them.
-Just like with Paul and Jane, it was as though Erik, Anne and I had never been apart.
+Yet now I’m leaving Copenhagen, having just spent the last five days with them.
+Just like with Paul and Jane, it was as though Erik, Anne, and I had never been apart.
 The conversation flowed as easily and rapidly as it did back in 2009.
 We picked up right as though time had frozen our friendship just as it was two years ago.